1

 Why Small Group Travel in Japan is Better: The Premium Experience Guide

-Small group travel is essential in Japan because the country’s most authentic cultural sites, historic roads, and boutique accommodations are physically inaccessible to large 45-seater coaches.
-By capping journey sizes to a maximum of 16 passengers (guaranteed departures from 2), Tweet World Travel utilizes nimble, premium transport to seamlessly access low-impact, preserved neighborhoods while providing luxury door-to-door journeys.
+Small group travel is the "Golden Key" to unlocking Japan — an intimate travel style that opens a side of the country physically and culturally closed to conventional, rigid mass tourism.
+Japan's most authentic cultural sites, historic roads, and boutique accommodations are completely inaccessible to large 45-seater coaches, demanding a nimble and sophisticated approach to navigation.
+By capping journey sizes to a maximum of 16 passengers and utilizing premium transport to seamlessly access low-impact, preserved neighborhoods, this elite style of touring is the perfect complement to luxury door-to-door journeys for a flawless Japanese exploration.

 Hozomon Gate, Sensō-ji Temple in Asakusa, Tokyo